sec-fortress/CRTP-Notes/Domain Enumeration - Part 1.md

-- To use ActiveDirectory module without installing RSAT, we can use `Import-Module` for the valid ActiveDirectory module DLL -:
+- To use ActiveDirectory module without installing **Remote Server Administration Tools** (RSAT), we can use `Import-Module` for the valid ActiveDirectory module DLL -:

 https://github.com/samratashok/ADModule